 National Golf Links of America - 11th - par 4 - 430 yards

 The long par 4 11th at C.B.
 Macdonald’s masterpiece National Golf Links of America is a brilliant example of the double plateau green.
-A good drive will leave a player with a mid to long-iron approach.
+A good drive will leave a player with a mid to long-iron approach over the road!
 From there, the first task is avoiding the deep Principal’s Nose bunker that protects the severely sloped green from a low running approach.
 The green is L-shaped and features three distinct tiers on the left, middle and right.

 Chicago Golf Club - 6th - par 4 - 395 yards

-At C.B.
-Macdonald’s first course, Chicago Golf, players first need to navigate a bunker that sits in the middle of the fairway off the tee.
+At Chicago Golf, players first need to navigate a bunker that sits in the middle of the fairway off the tee.
 A good drive will leave a short-iron approach to the tiered green.
 A good shot is rewarded with a relatively flat birdie putt.
 Hit a poor shot and good luck getting up and down for par.

 Fishers Island Club - 9th - par 4 - 365 yards

 One of the most famous double plateau greens is at Seth Raynor’s famed Fishers Island, which is made extra difficult by the beautiful backdrop.
 Off the tee, a player is faced with a blind tee shot before a short approach to the tough green.
+The fairway bunker on the left is actually only one of two fairway bunkers on the coourse.
 The toughest pin is the back position to the infinity green as it looks like it is floating on the water.
 The green is guarded by a front bunker that makes a shot to the front left plateau difficult as well as a back bunker that can’t be seen from the approach.